 If you don't yet have an activity for tracking offline conversions, you can use the API's

 FloodlightActivities service to create one.
 See the Common Trafficking Tasks guide for an example of how to do this.
 Creating dedicated activities for offline conversions is highly recommended.

-Offline conversions must also be attributed to a particular device or user ID.
+Offline conversions must also be attributed to a particular click, device, or user ID.
 The most common ways to obtain these IDs are covered below.